 Steps for Preventing Bird Flu in India

 India is a country in Asia.
 The country borders Afghanistan, Bhutan, China, and Nepal.
 As of 2016, the population was 1.3 billion.
-The majority of the population practices Hinduism, followed by Islam, Christianity, and Buddhism.
+Most of the population practices Hinduism, followed by Islam, Christianity, and Buddhism.
 1. People should wash their hands with soap and water before preparing food and after using the bathroom.
 2. Keep surfaces clean and sanitized.
 3. Wash hands before and after handling poultry or other animals.

 Conclusion